mscarey/AuthoritySpoke/docs/guides/introduction.rst

 `*Feist Publications, Inc. v.
-Rural Telephone Service Co.* <https://en.wikipedia.org/wiki/Feist_Publications,_Inc.,_v._Rural_Telephone_Service_Co.>`__ was a case that held that the listings in a telephone directory did not qualify as "an original work" and thus were not eligible for protection under the Copyright Act.
+Rural Telephone Service Co.* <https://en.wikipedia.org/wiki/Feist_Publications,_Inc.,_v._Rural_Telephone_Service_Co.>`__ was a case that held that the listings in a telephone directory did not qualify as "an original work" and that only original works are eligible for protection under the Copyright Act.
 This is a two-step analysis.

-The first step results in "the Fact it is false that Rural's telephone listings were an original work".
+The first step results in the Fact it is false that a generic Entity was "an original work":

 .. code-block:: python